SankThomas/SankThomas/README.md

 1. I love "Design to Code" challenges because they are not only engaging, they also teach you design principles and can the jumpstart you need into to Front-end developer career.
 2. I write poems to express how I feel about something - you might read some of them in future but they are all in a vault for now.
 3. I think a lot.
 I don't know whether this qualifies as a hobby.
 I also write what I think which usually isn't really "normal stuff" (not normal to me at least) but I like it.
 I decided to compile all that stuff into one big book filled with my thoughts.
 Do you want to read it?
 I do too.
+   **UPDATE**: I finished writing a 15 page preview of this book called [Untitled: Pieces of Advice from a Young Man] and you can grab it for 1 dollar on [My Gumroad Catalogue](https://tsbsankara.gumroad.com)
 4. I play the keyboard. 😁

 ### How to reach me